GRIDAPPSD/GOSS-GridAPPS-D/opendss/readme.txt

 1.7.1  - export CIM leakage impedance as Z (was X)
        - distribute CIM load losses among short-circuit tests (was all on the first one)
        - rename BatteryState to BatteryStateKind for CIM export

+1.7.2  - fixed some pointer errors and memory leaks (these affect the Windows version as well)
+       - change ConverterControlMode to ConverterControlModeKind in CIM export

 Open Issues
 ===========